 The most useful genetic interventions are part of the type II EFMs which retain ATP generation along with intermittent pathway MDF as shown in Figure 3.
 All the high MDF type II EFMs possess the ATP linked PFK reaction and the NADPH linked ADH reaction.
 The best EFM has a minimum hamming distance of 2 indicating PFK-ATP and ADH-NADPH as the only changes from native pathway.
 The ATP-PFK provides a stronger driving force at the cost of ATP generation (PPi is equivalent to 0.5 ATP [25]) while the NADPH linked ADH reaction decouples the impact of rise in ethanol concentrations from NADH associated native reactions.
 Studies have also shown that the cofactor specificity of alcohol dehydrogenase changes to NADPH from NADH in high ethanol yielding strains of C. thermocellum [26].
 We can thus conclude that ATP-PFK and NADPH-ADH are the most beneficial genetic intervention which can help us achieve high ethanol titers while sustaining cell growth.

+PPDK vs malate shunt

+C. thermocellum does not possess the conventional pyruvate kinase (PYK) enzyme, instead it uses pyruvate phosphate dikinase (PPDK) and phosphoenolpyruvate carboxykinase (PEPCK) with the malate shunt as two alternate pathways to generate pyruvate from phosphoenolpyruvate (see Figure 1).
+The metabolic flux allocation between these two pathways is essential to characterize wild-type metabolism and predict the impact of genetic perturbations on metabolism using kinetic models.
+Several studies have demonstrated that the flux ratio between PPDK and malate shunt is tilted heavily towards PPDK [8, 13] suggesting the usefulness of malate shunt only for its transhydrogenase activity for anabolic processes [20].
+In this study, we evaluate the driving force for the two pathways using wild-type measurements under varying ethanol concentrations.
+The results (shown in Figure 2) clearly indicate that the thermodynamic driving force is consistently positive for PPDK for ethanol concentrations up to 0.8M in contrast to the malate shunt which remains thermodynamically infeasible for the entire range of ethanol concentrations (0-1M).
+This is because the malate shunt requires a high intracellular CO2 concentration (>0.1M) to ensure thermodynamic feasibility, but the CO2 concentration bounds are restricted (<0.01mM) under on standard experimental conditions [12].
+This alludes to a localized increase of CO2 concentration in WT C. thermocellum for PEPCK to be feasible and also indicates close proximity of PEPCK to CO2 generating reactions such as pyruvate: ferredoxin oxidoreductase (PFOR), malate dehydrogenase (MDH) which should be probed experimentally.
+We also observe accumulation of upper glycolysis metabolites especially sugar phosphates (also observed in ethanol stress studies [1, 21]) as a consequence of GAPDH being a thermodynamic bottleneck due to an increase in NADH pool under ethanol stress (Figure 2).

 Conclusions